dribnet/purvs/README.md

 11/10
 I have the Lines drawing but as I thought, having the stripes without line endings isn't as interesting.
 Also, I have ideas about how to implement the zooming details, I'm working on that next.

+15/10
+The self-similar structure is at a start, though it still needs a lot of work.
+The key will be adding to the colour channel that has been subtracted from in the super context.
+The fact that I don't have that functionality is why most of the lines are grey at the moment.